List of FK Sarajevo managers

 Fudbalski klub Sarajevo (/sr/; English: Sarajevo Football Club) is a professional football club based in Sarajevo, the capital city of Bosnia and Herzegovina and is one of the most successful clubs in the country.
 This chronological list comprises all those who have held the position of club manager since the club's formation in 1946.

 In Sarajevo's history, 50 managers have so far managed the club, with some doing so on more than one occasion.
 The club's first manager was Josip Bulat, who led the team from 1 November 1946 to May 1947.
 The longest serving manager was Fuad Muzurović, who managed the club from December 1990 to November 1995.
-The current club manager is Mario Cvitanović.
 Husref Musemić is the only manager in Sarajevo history to have won two or more national championships with the club.
 He is also the most successful manager in the club's history.

 Managers

 The following is a list of Sarajevo managers and their respective tenures on the bench: